kali-linex/linex/Documentation/scsi/scsi_mid_low_api.rst

 why this couldn't all be in one file; the header file is superfluous.]
 Some drivers that have been ported to several operating systems have more than two files.
-For example the aic7xxx driver has separate files for generic and OS-specific code (e.g. FreeBSD and Linux).
+For example the aic7xxx driver has separate files for generic and OS-specific code (e.g. FreeBSD and Linex).
 Such drivers tend to have their own directory under the drivers/scsi directory.

-When a new LLD is being added to Linux, the following files (found in the drivers/scsi directory) will need some attention: Makefile and Kconfig .
+When a new LLD is being added to Linex, the following files (found in the drivers/scsi directory) will need some attention: Makefile and Kconfig .
 It is probably best to study how existing LLDs are organized.